rehierl/node-tree-outliner/3-basic-design/4-0-last-nodes.md

 Consequently, any type-2 sectioning node, that will be treated as such, will always be a descendant of the root and, as such, will always have a parent node.

 **CLARIFICATION**
+No type-2 sectioning node will ever act as the parent container of another section.

+That is, because the type-2 sectioning nodes are defined to never have active nodes as their descendants.
+Put differently, active descendant nodes must be treated as inactive nodes, which is why a type-2 sectioning node will never have any inner sections.
+A type-2 sectioning node will therefore never act as the parent container of another section.

+**CLARIFICATION**
 Closing a type-2 section when its parent container is exited is a necessity,